 Comments from the committee and external judges stated that Becky demonstrated a strong understanding of Babraham Institute science and its potential industrial application, was involved in the planning of commercial work and driving it forward and established a strong collaboration with Phoremost to develop a Proof of Concept project.

-Since joining the Babraham Institute as a new tenure track Group Leader in 2015 Rahul has proactively set up a number of commercial collaborations.
-As well as developing new contacts himself, he has been an enthusiastic participant and speaker at industry networking events arranged by the KEC team, including the Immunology Showcase for Industry, and science events with GSK and Cancer Research UK Ltd
+Since joining the Babraham Institute as a new tenure track Group Leader in 2015 Rahul Roychoudhuri has proactively set up a number of commercial collaborations.
+As well as developing new contacts himself, he has been an enthusiastic participant and speaker at industry networking events arranged by the KEC team, including the Immunology Showcase for Industry, and science events with GSK and Cancer Research UK Ltd.

 This work has resulted in: 2 CASE studentships; working with three Babraham Research Campus Companies, including hosting a member of CRUK Ltd staff in his lab (funded by a BRC Collaboration Fund award); and a successful collaborative application for a CRUK Small Molecule Drug Discovery Project.

-Peter has been a strong supporter of the KEC programme at Babraham since becoming the KEC Committee Rep for the Epigenetics ISP.
+Peter Rugg-Gunn has been a strong supporter of the KEC programme at Babraham since becoming the KEC Committee Rep for the Epigenetics ISP.
 He has worked to encourage KEC activities within the ISP including submissions for KEC funding.

 Peter has taken an active role in providing evidence for policy-makers around the topic of Gene Editing through activities such as a workshop on ‘Stem Cells and Society: Planning for the Future of Gene Editing’, which resulted in a published report.
 He is also involved in workshops looking at developing scientific leaders in government through the Cambridge Centre for Science and Policy.

-Since Matt started at the Institute in 2014, he has taken the Institute’s seminar programme from strength to strength, resulting in a packed schedule of both national and international speakers.
+Since Matt Humphries started at the Institute in 2014, he has taken the Institute’s seminar programme from strength to strength, resulting in a packed schedule of both national and international speakers.
 Matt’s initiative and ambition has ensured BI leads the way in EU-LIFE seminars, with other Institutes now following suit.
 Additionally, Matt has worked hard to develop Institute-campus interactions by developing and supporting company-hosted seminars, improving communication and encouraging networking.